thomasschlatter/research-assistant/presentation.md

 # Previous Research

 Previous research, such as _The AI Scientist: Towards Fully Automated Open-Ended Scientific Discovery_ (Chris Lu et al.), is limited to machine learning subfields like diffusion modeling and transformer-based language modeling, highlighting the narrow applicability of such frameworks.
+Other research, such as Jansen et al. (2024), while encompassing diverse scientific domains, does not utilize real-world data.

 ---